A Bayesian - Deep Learning model for estimating Covid-19 evolution in Spain: Introduction

 \section{Introduction}

 Understand and predict the evolution of Covid-19 (SARS-CoV-2) diffusion has become of primary importance in the actual Spanish society.
 The study of a disease spread is an old topic in statistical epidemiology and the actual disease is not an exception.
-Many of epidemiology monitoring models rely on the well-known SIR model in which the basic reproduction rate, $R$ is the main parameter of interest as $R<1$ indicates that the infection will naturally disappear.
-The nice of the SIR model is that $R$ is a simple function of SIR model parameters.
-The SIR model in its basic version assumes that model parameters are constant along with time and space although variations along time are currently under development \cite{chen2020time}.
-However, since the beginning of the application of the spatial-temporal statistical analysis, modeling has evolved incorporating into the epidemiology of more sophisticated models.
+Much of epidemiology monitoring models rely on the well-known SIR model in which the basic reproduction rate is an indicator of infection evolution.
+The reproduction rate is a function of the number of cases and these are our primary quantity of interest from which many others and not only the reproduction rate, can be derived.
+The SIR model in its basic version assumes that the model parameters are constant along with time and space although variations along time are currently under development \cite{chen2020time}.
+However, since the beginning of the application of spatial-temporal statistical analysis, modelling has evolved incorporating into the epidemiology of more sophisticated models.
 These are derived from statistical applications in different fields.
-For instance, from time-series analysis Covid-19 evolution is viewed as a sequence of counts (of cases, deaths, etc..), and autoregressive and moving average models can be used \citep{agosto2016modeling,agosto2020poisson}.
-From a spatial analysis, we consider the evolution of Covid-19 at the areal level (in contrast to point data) in a specified time domain.
-We feel that Bayesian modeling, more than just another away to build models with complicated structures, is necessary as it takes into account the uncertainty that data, especially noisy data, bear to any statements on Covid-19 evolution.
+For instance, in time-series analysis Covid-19 evolution is viewed as a sequence of counts (of cases, deaths, etc..), and autoregressive and moving average models can be used \citep{agosto2016modeling,agosto2020poisson}.
+From a spatial analysis, we consider the evolution of Covid-19 at the areal level (in contrast to the point data approach) in a specified time domain.
+We feel that Bayesian modelling, more than just another way to build models with complicated structures, is necessary as it takes into account the uncertainty that data, especially noisy data, bear to any statement on Covid-19 evolution.
 In this context, Bayesian models derived from time series analysis with random spatial effects have been proposed in \cite{paul2011predictive} for epidemic monitoring and already applied to Covid-19 diffusion in Italy \cite{giuliani2020modelling} (a generalization of \cite{agosto2020poisson}).
-The problem with the usual Bayesian spatial-temporal model is that they assume specific parametric forms for evolution along time (e.g. ARMA process) and for spread among areas mostly given by a neighborhood matrix plugged in a Conditional Autoregressive (CAR) Model which assumes that neighborhoods are defined beforehand, in contrast, to be adaptive on the observed data.
+The problem with the usual Bayesian spatial-temporal model is that they assume specific parametric forms for evolution along time (e.g., ARMA process) and for spread among areas mostly given by a neighbourhood matrix plugged in a Conditional Autoregressive (CAR) Model which assumes that neighbourhoods are defined beforehand, in contrast, to be adaptive on the observed data.